 Blood Pressure and THC

 While THC can elevate blood pressure directly after ingesting, more studies are still needed to understand the direct cause.
-The US National Library of Medicine found “a modest association between recent cannabis use and systolic blood pressure,” but stressed the importance of waiting for other studies to investigate further.
+A 2016 study published in the Journal of Hypertension found “a modest association between recent cannabis use and systolic blood pressure,” but stressed the importance of waiting for other studies to investigate further.

 Interestingly, in several studies, it was found that cannabinoid (CBD) oil actually decreased blood pressure.
-In a 2017 study by the US National Library of Medicine, researchers found that CBD oil reduced a resting systolic blood pressure rate and stroke volume while increasing the heart rate.
+In a 2017 study published in JCI Insight, researchers found that CBD oil reduced a resting systolic blood pressure rate and stroke volume while increasing the heart rate.
 Individuals who took CBD had a lower blood pressure rate by -5mmHg and an increased heart rate at 10 bpm.

 Easing the effects of birth control